-At March 31, 2018, our accounting for the 2017 Tax Act is incomplete; however, we expect to complete our accounting by December 2018.
+At September 30, 2018, our accounting for the 2017 Tax Act is incomplete; however, we expect to complete our accounting by December 2018.
 As discussed in our 2017 Annual Report on Form 10-K, we recorded provisional adjustments for effects that we were able to reasonably estimate.
 Those effects included the one-time repatriation transition tax (also known as the 'Toll Tax'), re-measurement of deferred tax assets and liabilities, unremitted earnings, executive compensation, and uncertain tax positions.
 At year-end, we were not able to make reasonable estimates for Global Intangible Low-Taxed Income (GILTI) deferred taxes or valuation allowances; therefore, we did not record provisional amounts.
 We are still evaluating the effects of the GILTI provisions and assessing our valuation allowances, and we have not yet determined our accounting policy election with respect to GILTI deferred taxes or the application of intra-entity transfers of inventory; therefore, the estimated annual effective tax rate reflects GILTI as a period expense.
-For the first quarter of 2018, we have not made any additional measurement-period adjustments related to these provisional items as we are continuing to collect and analyze additional information as well as evaluate the interpretations and assumptions made.
+For the three and nine months ended September 30, 2018, we increased our provisional amount of Toll Tax by an immaterial amount.
+We have not made any additional measurement-period adjustments related to the other provisional items as we are continuing to collect and analyze additional information as well as evaluate the interpretations and assumptions made.
 Updates to our calculations may result in material changes to the provisional adjustments recorded at year-end and the estimated annual effective tax rate.